Aniridia

 Royal National Institute for the Blind (RNIB)

 The RNIB is the UK’s largest charity providing information, advice and support on all aspects of living with a visual impairment.
-This inlcudes information on education, employment, welfare rights, technology, book in large print, audio and braille and much more.
+This includes information on education, employment, welfare rights, technology, book in large print, audio and braille and much more.

-Royal Blind Society
+Royal Society for Blind Children

 VICTA – Visually Impaired Children Taking Action